ctarrington/JavaScriptSamples/ag-grid-tree-table/README.md

 -[x] factor out table
 -[x] add a row from external action with no parents -[x] reorganize with DnD
--[ ] DnD folder into folder
+-[x] DnD folder into folder
 -[ ] DnD folder out of folder
--[ ] make DnD more obvious, show where it is going?
--[ ] need to ensure unique name
+-[ ] Show empty folders?
--[ ] don't show name twice on table?
+-[ ] need to ensure unique names for folders and names -[ ] don't show name twice on table?
 -[ ] add an empty group from context with parents preserved -[ ] add an empty group at top level